maxsal/covind_stuff/README.md

 # COVIND Stuff

 A collection of scripts used to explore and visualize data related to COVID-19 outbreak, with a specific focus on India.
+Work is inspired by the [COV-IND-19 Study Group](https://github.com/umich-cphds/cov-ind-19).

 ## Data sources